qubic/integration/Partners/tx-based-use-case.md

 ### Create, sign, send and verify a transaction
 #### Process overview
-The basic steps for this process are:
+The basic steps for this process are (including basic error handling):
 - request `latestTick` from `/latestTick` endpoint
+  - pot. error: `5xx` --> retry until valid response
 - create and sign transaction
 - send transaction with `latestTick + 5` (= your `targetTick`), store tx hash
+  - pot. error: `5xx` --> get new `latestTick` and try again with new `targetTick` until it works
-- to verify, poll `/status` for `lastProcessedTick` and as soon as `lastProcessedTick` > `targetTick`, check `/ticks/{targetTick}/approved-transactions`.
-If the tx hash is available there, the tx was successful
+- to verify, poll `/status` for `lastProcessedTick` and as soon as `lastProcessedTick` > `targetTick`, check `/ticks/{targetTick}/approved-transactions`
+  - if the tx hash is available there, the tx was successful --> can continue with next tx
-- if the transaction was NOT successful: start over with the process
+  - if the tx hash is NOT available there, the tx was NOT successful and needs to be resent
+  - query of `/approved-transactions` may lead to `4xx` with error code `11`.
+In this case, TX will never be successful and needs to be resent with a `targetTick` > `nextTickNumber` from the response

 #### Please note:
 - **transactions in Qubic may fail by design**, therefore it is important to follow the steps above.
 - **please don't create another transaction before the process above has been completed**, otherwise you may overwrite an existing transaction in the network as Qubic allows only one transaction simultaneously from the same sender ID.
-- **make sure to implement proper error handling**, eg. "tick jumps" as defined [here](#error-handling): as seen above, a sender needs to set a target tick for their transaction.
-In certain cases (eg. an epoch change), this tick may not be created at all.
-It may be skipped.
-In this case an error with code 11 is returned which also includes the next available tick.
-In this case, you need to resend the transaction with a new target tick.

 For the following examples of this flow, we assume you have already all needed data to create and send the transaction:
 - Sender (including seed)
 - Receiver
 - Amount

 #### Step 1: Request the latest tick height